FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-09-22-EVENT-culturenight2017.md

 layout: single-event
 category: events

-excerpt: "free tutorials and activities on 3D printing, laser cutting and much more."
+excerpt: "Free tutorials and activities on 3D printing, laser cutting and much more."
 hours: "FRI, SEPT.
 22ND, 5:30PM TO 9PM"
-description: "free tutorials and activities on 3D printing, laser cutting and much more."
+description: "Free tutorials and activities on 3D printing, laser cutting and much more."
 fee: "Free"
 slug: culturenight2017
 past: false